Gold shoots higher as Russia invades Ukraine

-The RSI has pushed into overbought territory, for this first time this year, so some consolidation or even a move lower could be due, to bring Gold back below 70 on the RSI, the level above which denotes overbought.
+The RSI have pushed into overbought territory, so some consolidation or even a move lower could be due to bring Gold back below 70 on the RSI, the level above which denotes overbought.

 Support can be seen at 1934 the upper band of the ascending channel.
 A break below here could bring $1915 the February 22 high into play ahead of $1890, yesterday’s low and $1878 the November high.